Etheryte/right-click-opens-link-in-a-background-tab/README.md

-# Right Click Opens Link in a New Background Tab: Private repository
+# Right Click Opens Link in a Background Tab: Private repository